uvaai/dpl/00 OOP/10 Hangman/hangman.md

     2. Show an updated pattern, and the number of guesses remaining.

-    3. If the game has finished, either congratulate the player (on a win), or tell the player the Hangman word (any word that is consistent with the current pattern).
+    3. If the game has finished, either congratulate the player (on a win), or tell the player the Hangman word using `consistent_word()`.
 Then ask the player if they want to play again.

-Like in "Game of Cards", the game code should be added inside an `if __name__ == '__main__':` condition.
+Like in "Game of Cards", the game code should be activated inside an `if __name__ == '__main__':` condition.
+Create a function that holds all the code, and call it below the previously named condition.
 This ensures that that code will not run when checking, but will run when you test the program yourself using `python hangman.py`.
+Putting the code into a function is good practice, as we can re-use this function in other files!